INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

-# Bot Template in Rust for HackArena 2024
+# MonoTanks API wrapper in Rust for HackArena 2.0

-This template for a Bot for MonoTanks game for the HackArena 2024, organized by WULS-SGGW.
-Is is implemented as a WebSocket client written in Rust programming language.
+This API wrapper for MonoTanks game for the HackArena 2.0, organized by WULS-SGGW.
+It is implemented as a WebSocket client written in Rust programming language.

 To fully test and run the game, you will also need the game server and GUI client, as the GUI provides a visual representation of gameplay.
 You can find